ms/buildtogether.tech/introduction/index.md

 ## Audience

 Every lesson should be written with specific learners in mind.
-These three [personas][t3-personas] are ours:
+These [personas][t3-personas] are ours:

--   Yanina is in the third year of a four-year computer science degree.
+-   Yanina is in the third year of a computer science degree.
 She worked on several volunteer projects in high school and through her mosque, but the "Introduction to Software Engineering" course she's about to take will be her first semester-long team project at university.
 This guide will help her and her teammates figure out what to do when.

+-   Brad is in Yanina's classes.
+He started programming when he was nine years old, and as a result can do many practical assignments in half the time it takes other students (something he attributes to intelligence and aptitude rather than to <span g="preparatory_privilege">preparatory privilege</span>).
+He finds any discussion of what he privately called "social justice bullshit" tiresome; this guide will help him understand why that attitude is self-defeating.

 -   Ahmadou worked as an illustrator for several years before doing an intensive 14-week conversion course to become a JavaScript developer.
 He has a lot of